jkmann/TermProject665/README.md

     [I 15:24 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/ [I 15:24 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 # Setting up the Environment
-  - To set up the environment we followed this simple tutorial to run jupyter on a Google Cloud Platform [Jupyter on Google Cloud](https://towardsdatascience.com/running-jupyter-notebook-in-google-cloud-platform-in-15-min-61e16da34d52)
+  - To set up the environment we followed this simple tutorial to run Jupyter on a Google Cloud Platform [Jupyter on Google Cloud](https://towardsdatascience.com/running-jupyter-notebook-in-google-cloud-platform-in-15-min-61e16da34d52)
   - Our VM is built using Google Compute Engine
 With an Ubuntu 16.04 OS and 16 cores